hydroflame521/StateFarmClient/README.md

 - You have been reported by other players.
 - They are in the same lobby with you and suspects you for cheating.

-**Banning**:
+**Booting:**
+> This is one of the tools Shell Shockers gives to private game hosters.
+Booting immediately IP bans every user in the game sharing an IP, and will not allow them to rejoin that particular game unless they use a VPN/proxy.

+**Boot Circumvention:**
+> This is circumvented only by using a new IP, or waiting for the host to create a new game.

+**"Banning"**:
 ![ban](https://cdn.discordapp.com/attachments/977271202924097588/1186465326192402614/image.png)

-> This is the ban interface.
-It allows banning of 15, 20, and 60 minutes.
+> This is the "ban" interface.
+It allows "banning" of 5, 15, and 60 minutes.
 Can only be used by Developers/Eggforcers.
+> This is mainly in place to make people feel like they have power, when in fact this is the most useless measure against cheaters.

-**Ban Circumvention**:
+**"Ban" Circumvention**:
-> It is advised to not use an account while useing Statefarm.
+> It is advised to not use an account while using Statefarm, as this method of punishment will apply to your account/browser session.
-> If you are banned, simiply deleted cookies and cache of the site and go back.
+> If you are "banned", simply deleted cookies and cache of the site and go back (and change account, if you use one).

+**Real Bans:**:
+> These are only given by the actual developers of the game, who can see the logs and IPs of players.
+Their tools are more advanced than those of Eggforcer "bans" and can permanently IP ban a user.

+**Real Ban Circumvention:**:
+> As these are very rare, we have not been able to analyse one of these bans.
+However, it can be assumed it works like booting, but for the whole game.
+VPNs/proxies would most likely work just fine.

 # [](https://github.com/Hydroflame522/StateFarmClient/blob/main/README.md#issues-and-troubleshooting)Issues and Troubleshooting

 |       Know Issues         |  Solution                                                |
 |----------------|---------------------------------------------|
-|Stuck on Shellshockers loading screen|Press F5(or fn + F5) untill "Script Injected" in shown.
+|Stuck on Shellshockers loading screen|Press Crtl + F5(or fn + F5) until "Script Injected" in shown.
+This performs a 'hard reset', discarding any cached files which could be causing issues.

-> If you have any issues, feel free to contact use in our discord server.
+> If you have any issues, feel free to contact us in our discord server.
 > https://discord.gg/HJuZ24jG

 # [](https://github.com/Hydroflame522/StateFarmClient/blob/main/README.md#credits-and-disclaimer)Credits and Disclaimer